TTTV Misc Pres

 Tyne Tees People 1991

 In the run-up to the controversial 1991 franchise bidding, Tyne Tees produced a series of delightful yet cheesy trailers with the specially commissioned song 'Tyne Tees People', designed to show all their local personalities as part of the community.
-We get to see Paul Frost, Bill Steel and more of the staff off duty (including a young Pam Royle).
-Ah... those were the days.
-Clip courtesy of Iam Burn.
+We get to see Paul Frost, Bill Steel and more of the staff off duty (including a young Pam Royle, who had only returned to the station 2 years prior).

 Crimestoppers - 1992